Cilgwyn quarry

-Cilgwyn quarry is a slate quarry located on the north edge of the Nantlle Vale, in North Wales.
-It is one of the earliest slate quarries in Great Britain, being worked as early as the 12th century.
-King Edward I of England was reputed to have stayed in a house roofed by Cilgwyn slates, during the Welsh wars of independence.
+Cilgwyn quarry is a slate quarry located on the north edge of the Nantlle Valley, in North Wales.
+It is one of the earliest slate quarries in Great Britain, having been worked as early as the 12th century.
+King Edward I of England was reputed to have stayed in a house roofed by Cilgwyn slates during his conquest of Wales.
 It is one of the major slate quarries in the Nantlle Valley area.

 History

 Quarrying at Cilgwyn dates back to the 12th century.
 By the end of the 18th century a large number of small pits had grown into a substantial working.